julianworden/RepBuddy/README.md

 # RepBuddy
-An iOS and watchOS app built with Core Data, CloudKit, and SwiftUI that's designed to allow users to create exercizes, track their progress with those exercizes, set goals, etc.
+An iOS and watchOS app built with Core Data, CloudKit, and SwiftUI that's designed to allow users to create exercises, track their progress with those exercises, set goals, etc.